NAMlab/deepCRE_reimplemented/readme.md

 The inputs for the interpretation script (`src/deepCRE/deepcre_interpret.py`) are almost the same as for the self [prediction script](#self-prediction-input-files).
-The only difference is, that for the interpretation the target file needs to be provided, since explanations will only be calculated for correct predictions.
-This is because we want to learnt about biological patterns, and not wrong patterns learned by the neural network.
-The json configuration file therefore needs to contain the following parameters:
+The only difference is, that for the interpretation the target file needs to be provided, since interpretation will only be calculated for correct predictions.
+The json configuration file needs to contain the following parameters:

 - genome
 - annotation